 Here’s to kudos for organizations I admire.
 This page contains info about the kinds of collaborators I work with, as well as some of my favorite resources regarding abortion, contraception, and other aspects of sexual health.

 I’m amazingly fortunate to have collaborated with a wide variety of outstanding organizations and researchers.
 A few highlights:

-Since 2011, I have served on the board of the Guttmacher Institute, an exceptional organization devoted to sexual and reproductive health through research, policy analysis, and public education.
+From 2011-8, I served on the board of the Guttmacher Institute, an exceptional organization devoted to sexual and reproductive health through research, policy analysis, and public education.